Print On Demand, a green business model

 Print On Demand has many advantages, let's find out about its ecological aspect.

-As we live in a society where everything has to go fast, where the consumer wants EVERYTHING right away, manufacturers and distributors must take up the challenge of responding to this new mode of consumption, which is more commonly known in the fashion world as fast fashion.
+While we live in a society where everything has to go fast, where the consumer wants EVERYTHING right away, manufacturers and distributors must take up the challenge of responding to this new mode of consumption, which is more commonly known in the fashion world as fast fashion.

 This implies rapid production, often in large quantities, in order to minimise costs.